salrashid123/gce_metadata_server/README.md

 #### Running metadata server emulator in containers via custom networks

 Its possible to run the metadata server emulator itself in a container.
-To do this, you need to pass in credentials in the form of a cert file for the project you would like to emulate and then perform a couple of steps to account for the IP and network:
+To do this, you need can either create a docker volume to pass in credentials in the form of a cert file for the project you would like to emulate.
+Alternatively, you can just pass in static variables for the metadata server described at the end of this doc.
+Finally, you need perform a couple of steps to account for the IP and network:

 * Create the metadata server by extending the image: